 In 1880, another piece of land was purchased from Sylvanus Payne and on this site, the present church was built and a cemetery lot provided.

 On August 30, 1883 a decision to take immediate steps for the erection of this new church building was made.
 The dimensions were to be 45' x 26' with a 15-foot post.
 This decision was made by the Board on December 13, 1883.
 After the erection of the present church building, the old church was demolished on August 27, 1894.

 In 1953, the present church was raised, a concrete basement built and a new furnace installed.

-In 1959, the cemetery was levelled, re-seeded and the headstones reset.
+In 1959, the cemetery was leveled, re-seeded and the headstones reset.
 A Perpetual Care Fund was accumulated for the purpose of maintaining this improved condition throughout the coming years.

 In preparation for the observance of the 100th anniversary, several renovations were made to the roof, the floor and choir seats.
 The Communion Table was refinished.
 Several memorial donations were received.

 In recent years the roof and furnace were changed and new windows installed.
 Another piece of land was acquired from the Payne family to enlarge the cemetery.